microsoft/bedrock/cluster/environments/azure-multiple-clusters/README.md

 4. Deploys Azure Traffic Manager profile with three different endpoint connecting to public IPs to route traffic based on a configured routing method.

-It should be noted, in the case where the clusters are deployed *without* `Owner` level permissions, the public IP addresses will be created within the node resource group where the AKS cluster resources are created.
+When clusters are deployed *without* `Owner` level permissions, the public IP addresses will be created within the node resource group where the AKS cluster resources are created.

 ## Prerequisites
 Please [install required tools](/cluster/Azure/readme.md/#install-required-tools) as well as [setup GitOps repo for Flux](/cluster/Azure/readme.md/#set-up-gitops-repository-for-flux) before continuing to the next section if you have not already.